huawenyu/Design-Patterns-in-C/README.md

 Design-Patterns-in-C
 ====================

 Practical Design Patterns in C

-This will be a repository of how to use the Design Patterns from *Gang of Four* in your applications with C.
+This will be a repository of implement the Design Patterns from *Gang of Four* in C.
+* Using patterns can keep our code **loose coupling, cohesive code, and encapsulation**.
+* Then we can write maintainable code with a high degree of **Orthogonality**.

 ## Quick Start: